 11. Go for a Gondola Ride at Xochimilco

-A bit of a drive away from the historic center, Xochimilco attracts tourists because of its canals.
+Xochimilco attracts tourists because of its canals.
+It’s located about an hour’s drive away from the historic center.
 Take a ride on the colorful gondolas or “trajineras” and take in the sights, mariachi music, and some drinks.
 I found the whole experience to be a bit touristy, but relaxing and enjoyable at the same time.

 12. Sip some Mezcal